 But I didn’t see this so clearly until I got an email update from a crowdfunding campaign that I backed earlier in the year.
 The Kickstarter campaign was for an immersive theatre production telling the story of Pussy Riot, a Russian-based, feminist punk collective who were arrested and imprisoned for their protests inside a Moscow cathedral in 2012.
 I supported their campaign because I believe deeply in freedom of speech especially in relation to artistic expression.
 (As a side note here, artists looking for creative freedom were the original creators of crowdfunding.)

-In this campaign update, Pussy Riot shared an MSNBC interview with band member Nadya Tolokonnikova and amidst talk of oppression and imprisonment she spoke of joy (start at 5:00 min marker through 5:40).
-She described how in prison she would make lots of jokes, “to try to find things to bring back the joy that your government is trying to steal from you.”
+In this campaign update, Pussy Riot shared an MSNBC interview with band member Nadya Tolokonnikova and amidst talk of oppression and imprisonment she spoke of joy.
+She described how in prison she would make lots of jokes “to try to find things to bring back the joy that your government is trying to steal from you.”
 When the interviewer looked at her astonished, she went on to say, “…because we want to live according to our values right now and we want to live a joyful life right now even though we are surrounded by politicians who are not really…healthy.”
 While her focus was political and the cause of your strife may be, too, I find it powerful to reread her statements replacing “political” or “government” with whatever is making you feel tortured or imprisoned in your life whether that’s your job, your family, or your health.

 What does this have to to with crowdfunding, you ask?
-What gets me down is how business (especially big business) has become so focused on money, rather than value.
-And how building trusted relationships with customers has become old-school amidst full-court press lead-gen funnels and data-driven, transaction-focused marketing practices.
+The things that get me down are the ways business (especially big business) has become so focused on money, rather than value.
+And how building trusted relationships with customers has became old-school amidst full-court press lead-gen funnels and data-driven, transaction-focused marketing practices.
 (You won’t be surprised to learn that VALUE and TRUST are my other guiding words for 2018.)

 What I’ve learned over the last couple years is that anger and frustration can be very unproductive.
 While they can alert us to the need to address something, staying in anger and frustration can also blind us to what’s possible.
 While carrying a grey rain cloud over our heads, we miss the chance to discover solutions and partner with other people and organizations who are just as committed to solving the problem as we are.